 - Baccalaureate degree in the arts or sciences with an overall undergraduate and foundational coursework GPA of 3.0 or higher on a 4.0 scale. - three letters of recommendation with at least two of the three letters from previous faculty instructors - One-page Statement of Interest in the Program at The University of Scranton (Times New Roman 12 font, double-spaced) - Interview.
 Video responses (2) to supplemental noncognitive admissions questions. - Writing sample.
 Written response (1) to supplemental noncognitive admissions question. - A minimum of 15 credit hours of foundational coursework from a university with accreditation from the American Speech-Language-Hearing Association (ASHA).
-No grade of a B- or below will be accepted to meet the required foundational coursework and include: - Anatomy and Physiology of the Speech and Hearing Mechanism - Speech and Language Development - Speech and Language Disorders - Audiology - Speech and Hearing Science - Linguistics or Psycholinguistics - Phonetics - Students must show evidence of a minimum of 25 hours in guided clinical observation in speech-language pathology and audiology prior to initiating graduate-level coursework. - Required prerequisite cognate coursework with a minimum grade of C: - Statistics (this must be a stand-alone course) - Biological sciences - Physical sciences (Chemistry or Physics only)
+No grade of a B- or below will be accepted to meet the required foundational coursework and include: - Anatomy and Physiology of the Speech and Hearing Mechanism - Speech and Language Development - Speech and Language Disorders - Audiology - Speech and Hearing Science - Phonetics - Students must show evidence of a minimum of 25 hours in guided clinical observation in speech-language pathology and audiology prior to initiating graduate-level coursework.
+Guided Clinical Observation hours must be verified by a clinician in good standing with the American Speech-Language-Hearing Association (ASHA), holds the CCC-SLP and/or CCC-A, and meets the supervisory requirements set forth by ASHA. - Required prerequisite cognate coursework with a minimum grade of C: - Statistics (this must be a stand-alone course) - Biological sciences - Physical sciences (Chemistry or Physics only) - Social/Behavioral sciences

-• Social/Behavioral sciences